Selecting A 3D Printer

 If you have older and more-or-less responsible students, building can make a great class or after-school project, allowing your students to see "behind the curtain" as to how machines like this function and what goes into creating them.

-Otherwise, we highly recommend buying pre-assembled printers.
+If none of that sounds exciting, we highly recommend buying pre-assembled printers.